How to Know How Hard a Hike Will Be

 You live for the outdoors.
 The Big Outside helps you get out there.

-See all of my stories about ultra-hiking and family adventures at The Big Outside.
+See all stories about ultra-hiking and family adventures at The Big Outside.

 Whether you’re a beginner or seasoned backpacker, you’ll learn new tricks for making all of your trips go better in my “12 Expert Tips for Planning a Wilderness Backpacking Trip” and “A Practical Guide to Lightweight and Ultralight Backpacking.”
 If you don’t have a paid subscription to The Big Outside, you can read part of both stories for free, or download the e-guide versions of “12 Expert Tips for Planning a Wilderness Backpacking Trip” and the lightweight backpacking guide without having a paid membership.